Topesa/Topesa/README.md

 - 👋 Hi, I’m @Topesa
 - 👀 I’m interested in game development.
 - 🌱 I’m currently learning Unity and Unreal Engine.
-- 💞️ I’m looking to collaborate on cool game projects.
+- 💞️ I’m looking to collaborate on cool 2D or 3D game projects.
 - 📫 How to reach me: pesa710@gmail.com

 <!---